PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 1. [ ] New team member: Enable [two-factor authentication](http://docs.gitlab.com/ee/profile/two_factor_authentication.html) on your GitLab.com account.
 1. [ ] New team member: Make sure your notifications for GitLab.com aren't sent to a personal email.
 Send them to your `@gitlab.com` email.
 1. [ ] 1Password
-   1. [ ] New team member: Register on 1Password by clicking on the link in the ["Link to 1Password Sign-Up"](https://docs.google.com/document/d/15BdqpNhSi_5bc2b9KXo_w5f0gC-3gmuw-aIgzRcbnbk/edit) Google Doc and then ping @brittanyr to confirm your account.
-You can find this (and other) shared Google Docs by using [`Search for files shared with gitlab.com`](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.
-   1. [ ] New team member: Once you are registered on 1Password, post a comment below to ask the hiring manager to add you to the 1Password groups required for your role.
-   1. [ ] Hiring manager: Add the new team member to the required groups in [1Password](https://gitlab.1password.com) if you have access to the Admin Console in 1Password.
-If you do not have access please ping @brittanyr with which vaults the new team member should be added to
+    1. [ ] Hiring manager: Add the new team member to the required groups in 1Password if you have access to the Admin Console in 1Password.
+If you do not have access please ping @brittanyr with which vaults the new team member should be added to.
-   1. [ ] New team member: install the 1Password app on your computer, and link it to your team account, as described on the [security best practices page](https://about.gitlab.com/handbook/security/).
-Please let People Ops or your manager know if you need any assistance.
-   1. [ ] New team member: Change your password on GitLab.com to use 1Password if you had an account before joining the company.
-   1. [ ] New team member: If you created any accounts while onboarding before being added to 1Password, reset your passwords for them to use 1Password.
-   1. [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).
 1. [ ] New team member: Set up [Calendly](https://about.gitlab.com/handbook/tools-and-tips/#calendly) and add your Calendly link to your Slack profile.

 ### WITHIN FIRST WEEK OF STARTING